Cotoneaster Hybridus Pendulous

 Cotoneaster Hybridus Pendulous can be planted in a wide range of soil types (chalk to clay and acid to alkaline) and will cope with harsh conditions which makes it suitable for UK planting almost anywhere.
 We have to say almost because there is bound to be someone that wants to plant it on an Army artillery range for some strange reason and wants the splintered and smoking remnants to be covered by our tree warranty.

 Technically an evergreen tree, this makes it a great point of winter interest for your garden.

 Cotoneaster Hybridus Pendulous is considered a drought tolerant tree which is ideal for those Southern locations with hosepipe bans being a regular occurrence.

 Cotoneaster Hybridus Pendulous is also suitable for coastal locations.
-We should mention that if you live that close to the coast that the beech gets closer to your back door every year then loosing your tree in an overnight landslide is not covered in your tree warranty.
+We should mention that if you live that close to the coast that the beech gets closer to your back door every year then losing your tree in an overnight landslide is not covered in your tree warranty.
 We do get asked some odd questions.